artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 What Stamps don't do is reduce system overheads, but what they do do is give us hidden inputs and the appearance of organization.

 See you in Part 2, where we will take a look at what happens when Stamps are put into production, and why the appearance of organization is not organization.
-Until then, let's take another look at that Stamps spiral....

 ## Downloads